GLYCAM-Web/gmml2/README.md

 $./make.sh
 ```

-This will create the needed `cmake` files and will add the following directories within the `gmml` directory:
+This will create the needed `cmake` files and will add the following directories within the `gmml2` directory:

 * `lib` (Contains: the `gmml2` shared object libary, `libgmml2.so`)
 * `cmakeBuild` (Contains: all files produced by the `cmake` command, a `compile_commands.json` file to be used with tools of your choice, and all files contained within the directories listed above)